 Crasset adds, “With the food stored at the ideal temperature, people may waste less.
 Also, the refrigerator is more than just a functional appliance in a corner.
 It can, for example, be used as a room divider.”

-The Design Lab ‘07 award is a prize of 5,000 Euro and a six-month internship at one of the Electrolux Corporate Reporting’s global design centers.
+The Design Lab ‘07 award is a prize of 5,000 Euro and a six-month internship at one of the Electrolux Group’s global design centers.

 The other five finalists are: